gpstrive/auto-deploy-by-rsync/README.md

 ## Mac
-In Mac OS X, we need fswatch.
+In Mac OS X, we need fswatch and ssh with public-key.

 ```
 brew install fswatch